danbev/learning-ai/notes/ggml.md

 (gdb) p obj->offs
 $13 = 32
 ```
-And now we are creating a pointer to a ggml_cgraph (compute graph) which is
+And now we are creating a pointer to a `ggml_cgraph` (compute graph) which is
-pointing to mem_buffer + 32.
+pointing to `mem_buffer + 32`.
 So we have the obj which is currently pointing to
-because this is the first object created, and every object as data as in
+`mem_buffer` because this is the first object created, and every object as data
-ggml_object which we can sort of think of as a base struct.
-And then after the
+as in `ggml_object` which we can sort of think of as a base struct.
+And then
-base struct we can have different "subtypes".
-In the above case we are saying
+after the base struct we can have different "subtypes".
+In the above case we are
-that we memory area after the `obj->off` is going to store a `ggml_cgraph`
+saying that we memory area after the `obj->off` is going to store a `ggml_cgraph`
 struct.
 ```
     mem_buffer